Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 ## Response body

-The response should follow this [schema](./schema.biomes.get.json).
+The response follows this [schema](./schema.biomes.get.json).
+Note that when requesting the biome at a position outside the vertical limit of the world, the biome ID is an empty string.

 ## Example